loopbackio/loopback-next/docs/site/migration/models/mixins.md

 ```

 To customize certain portions of the OpenAPI description of the endpoint, the
-mixin class factory function needs to accept some input parameters.
-We defined
+mixin class factory function needs to accept some options.
+We defined an
-an interface `FindByTitleControllerMixinParms` to allow for this.
+interface `FindByTitleControllerMixinOptions` to allow for this.

 It is also a good idea to give the injected repository (in the controller super
 class) a generic name like `this.respository` to keep things simple in the mixin